trevordilley/edict/README.md

 have an entry for `birthDay`.

 #### Attribute joins to relate ids
-> **TODO: Make a test for these examples**
->
-> There might be issues in the code below, but the spirit of it is correct!

 Sometimes, you may want to match facts based on their relationship to each other.
 The example below illustrates such a condition